 Do not put too much fluid at any one site, 5ml is about the maximum for an adult hog at one site, warm the syringes before administering.
 Make sure that the heat pad in the hutch is on, especially important for cold dehydrated hogs.
 The hog will need antibiotic cover, decide on which a/b according to symptoms:

-DIARRHOEA in addition to rehydration fluid give Norodine 24 0.5ml/kg and Buscopan 0.1ml if very runny and/or in pain - can be given 3 times a day if yelling a lot.
+DIARRHOEA in addition to rehydration fluid give Norodine/ Diatrim 24 0.5ml/kg and Buscopan 0.1ml if very runny and/or in pain - can be given 3 times a day if yelling a lot.

-BREATHING PROBLEMS Try Engemycin 5% for snuffly hogs Engemycin 10% should be diluted 50/50 with sterile water to get a 5% solution - 10% is too strong (0.2ml per 100g b/w) and Ceporex (0.1ml per 100g b/w up to 0.5ml for 500g hogs+) for chesty hogs and Bisolvon (pinch of powder on food), change after 10 days to the other drug or try Norodine 24.
+BREATHING PROBLEMS Try Engemycin 5% for snuffly hogs Engemycin 10% should be diluted 50/50 with sterile water to get a 5% solution - 10% is too strong (0.2ml per 100g b/w) or Synulox (0.1ml per 100g b/w ) for chesty hogs and Bisolvon (pinch of powder on food), Ventipulmin injectable 0.1ml/kg twice a day (seems effective now that Bisolvon injectable has gone) change after 10 days to the other drug or try Ceporex.
 If it makes a noise when breathing in only it's nasal congestion, if it makes a noise when breathing out and you can probably feel it rattle if you hold the hog on its back on your hand for a very short time, this will squash its lungs so not nice for the patient, then it’s a chest problem.
 If its sides heave when it breathes and makes noises breathing in and out, take it to your vet and possibly get it xrayed - may have abscess or tumour or some other major problem which isn‘t treatable……Dexamethazone is good for some respiratory problems.
-We have recently got ourselves a nebuliser it seems to be working, Bisolvon injectable is no longer available and this seems a very good alternative.
-Bisolvon powder can still be put on food, one pinch a day if the hog is eating in addition to nebuliser treatment.
+We have recently got ourselves a nebuliser it seems to be working, Bisolvon powder can still be put on food, one pinch a day if the hog is eating in addition to nebuliser treatment.
 I have been giving them 2 ten minute sessions a day, it seems very effective for old snotty pigs, and new arrivals with lungworm and chest infections.
 I am still giving them all the medicines I can at the same time!
 Once they come out of the box they often start eating at once - their noses must be clearer and they must be able to smell the food!
 Other rescues use drugs in their nebulisers, but so far I have been using saline with a tiny bit of F10 concentrated antiseptic in it 1:250 is what is recommended on the bottle, so that is only 0.1ml F10 to 25ml of saline.
 You can use a mask to nebulise but to save time I got a box to put the hogs in so I can get on with cleaning out its accommodation and do another few while each one is in the chamber!
 Here is a hog in the fog!

 EXAMINING DROPPINGS FOR PARASITES Take yucky bit of poo, green or slimy and put a tiny smear on a slide, put a drop of water on it and mix a bit with the knife, then put cover slip on top and clean off excess with loo roll.
 Place slide on microscope and move around so you look at the whole coverslip, record what you see and treat accordingly.
-In practice don’t worry about the 3 different types of Capillaria (threadworm) they are all treated the same anyway, Levamisole and then Ivomec Super then Telmin if very persistent (and you still have some left).
+In practice don’t worry about the 3 different types of Capillaria (threadworm) they are all treated the same anyway, Levacide and then Ivomec Super then Ovex if very persistent.
+I still use Levacide but Vale are recommending Ivomec Super tor Capillaria and Advocate dog for Crenosoma now.

-After Fluke damage or for liver damage or problems give Synulox, Dexamethazone and Vits 5-10 days
+After Fluke damage or for liver damage or problems give Synulox, Dexamethazone and B12 for 5-10 days

-If hogs aren't eating Dex and vit B12 (0.5ml/kg for each) injected together with antibiotic cover can pick them up and improve appetite along with worming treatment.
+If hogs aren't eating Dex and vit B12 injected together with antibiotic cover can pick them up and improve appetite along with worming treatment.

 More information about internal parasites are found on the Endoparasites page.